-Associate Provost for Faculty Recruitment, Retention, Equity, and Diversity, University of Houston
+Associate Provost for Faculty Recruitment, Retention, Equity, and Diversity at the University of Houston

-Erika Henderson, EdD, has more than twenty-five years of experience leading organizational efforts to recruit, develop, and retain the best and brightest talent in the higher education and federal government sectors.
-She serves as associate provost for faculty recruitment, retention, equity, and diversity for the University of Houston.
+Erika Henderson, EdD, has over 25 years of experience leading organizational efforts to recruit, develop, and retain the best and brightest talent in the higher education and federal government sectors.
+She serves as associate provost for faculty recruitment, retention, equity, and diversity at the University of Houston.

-Dr. Henderson previously served as senior policy advisor to the U.S. Department of Labor’s Assistant Secretary for the Employment and Training Administration.
-In that role, she advised senior Department officials on key workforce development programs that expanded employment and career opportunities for persons that are long-term unemployed, youth, or veterans through education and training.
-In addition, she served as the Assistant Secretary’s principle surrogate on multi-agency federal task forces regarding community based investments, apprenticeship, cyber security, and national disaster responses.
+Henderson previously served as senior policy adviser to the U.S. Department of Labor’s Assistant Secretary for the Employment and Training Administration.
+In that role, she advised senior department officials on crucial workforce development programs that expanded employment and career opportunities for persons that are long-term unemployed, youth, or veterans through education and training.
+In addition, she served as the Assistant Secretary’s principal surrogate on multi-agency federal task forces regarding community based investments, apprenticeship, cybersecurity, and national disaster responses.

-Prior to joining the Department of Labor, Dr. Henderson was the Deputy Director for the nonpartisan White House Fellows program, the nation’s premier fellowship for public service and leadership.
-At the Fellows program, she advocated for and succeeded in implementing improvements to the applicant process, including the development of a web-based tracking system.
-In addition, Dr. Henderson managed the day-to-day operations of the program, including personnel and budgetary processes; and oversaw the program’s outreach, recruitment, selection, and candidate placement.
+Prior to joining the Department of Labor, Henderson was the deputy director for the nonpartisan White House Fellows program, the nation’s premier fellowship for public service and leadership.
+At the Fellows program, she advocated for and succeeded in implementing improvements to the application process, including the development of a web-based tracking system.
+In addition, Henderson managed the program’s day-to-day operations, including personnel and budgetary processes, and oversaw the program’s outreach, recruitment, selection, and candidate placement.

-Dr. Henderson has also held leadership positions in higher education including director of graduate and pre-college programs, membership manager and consultant.
+Henderson has also held leadership positions in higher education including director of graduate and pre-college programs, membership manager, and consultant.
 She has extensive experience in program administration, leadership development, strategic planning, and the delivery of effective organizational recruitment campaigns.

-She holds a Doctorate in Higher Education from George Washington University, as well as a Bachelor of Science in Business Management and a Master of Arts in Counseling, both from Hampton University.
+She holds a doctorate in higher education from George Washington University, as well as a bachelor’s in business management and a master’s in counseling from Hampton University.